jamescooke/blog/content/tumbleweed-mako-question.rst

 :date: 2013-01-20 16:40:00
 :tags: mako, python
 :category: Code
+:summary: My Mako question got no views and no answers - should we be using Mako if things are so quiet?

 Last week I posted a question on Stack Overflow - "`Mako template filter ordering <http://stackoverflow.com/questions/14215591/mako-template-filter-ordering>`_" - this week it earned the `Tumbleweed badge <http://stackoverflow.com/badges/63/tumbleweed>`_.